 * A distributed denial-of-service (DDoS) attack refers to the overload of an online resource by a high volume of simultaneous requests.
 The goal is to disrupt or paralyse the availability of the website by overloading its processing capacity.

 Self-employed individuals can also take out cyber insurance, as can those who engage in self-employment as a secondary occupation (provided their annual turnover does not exceed a certain amount, for example CHF 20,000).
 The conditions for taking out insurance vary depending on the insurance provider.
-Contact us.
 We will be happy to help you find the product that suits your circumstances.
+Discover our other insurance solutions for businesses in Switzerland.

 The most common cause of cyber incidents is human error.
 Carelessly clicking on links in an e-mail or opening attachments can cause severe damage to a company’s IT infrastructure, which is why it’s important to ensure your employees are properly trained in terms of IT security.
 Some insurance providers offer special cyber training programmes for businesses.
 If you are interested, we will be happy to put you in touch with them.